damayantiazure/devsecops/Labs/Module-4-Automating-a-Secure-and-Compliant-Pipeline copy.md

     ![](./images/Module4-AddSonarConfigure04.png =800x)

-    > **Note**: This condition means that if the number of Vulnerabilities in Sonar Analysis is greater than 1, then the quality gate will fail, and optionally this fails the DevOps build.
+    > **Note**: This condition means that if the number of Vulnerabilities in Sonar Analysis is lower than A, then the quality gate will fail, and optionally this fails the DevOps build.

 6. To enforce this quality gate for the DevSecOps project, click on `All` under `Projects` section and select the project checkbox.